JaredCubilla/sublime/README.md

 # Sublime

-A collection of some of the best Sublime Text packages, themes, and goodies.
+A collection of some of the best Sublime Text packages, themes, tutorials, articles and goodies.

 ## Getting Started